lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 Back up into MiniTest
 -----

-Once `run` method finishes, the result is printed out, and the number of assertions stored on the instance is collected.
+Once the `run` method finishes, the result is printed out, and the number of assertions stored on the instance is collected.
 The test method names that we were iterating over -- the result of `SomethingTest.test_methods` above -- are sequentially *mapped* into this number of assertions, and the final returned value of the `_run_suite` method is a two element array, the first being the number of tests and the second being the total number of assertions, for each test that ran.
 In our example, this would be `[1,1]` -- one test and one assertion in total:

 {code ruby,_run_suite}